 Kimberly Papillon is a nationally recognized expert on medical, legal and judicial decision-making.
 She has served as regular faculty at the National Judicial College since 2005.
-She has delivered over 100 lectures nationally and internationally on the implications of neuroscience, psychology and implicit association in the analysis of decision-making in the fields of business, medicine, education and the law.
+She has delivered over 300 lectures nationally and internationally on the implications of neuroscience, psychology and implicit association in the analysis of decision-making in the fields of medicine, business, education and the justice system.
 She has lectured to medical students and faculty, as well as physicians nationwide and in Australia on the neuroscience of decision-making in differential diagnosis and treatment.
 She has been appointed to the Georgetown University National Center for Cultural Competence’s “think tank” for physician education.

-She has provided presentations to the judges of the High Court of New Zealand, the National Council of Chief Judges of the State Courts of Appeal, the U.S. District Court for the Eastern District of California, the D.C.
-Court of Appeals, the National Council of Juvenile and Family Court Judges, and numerous other national judicial organizations.
-She has delivered lectures to the United States Department of Justice, the United States Department of Education and the judiciaries of Vermont, Washington, Ohio, Nebraska, Texas, Idaho, Arkansas, Indiana, Tennessee, New Jersey, Arizona and New Mexico.
-She regularly lectures to attorneys in private firms and corporations as well as district attorneys and public defenders.
-She lectures to state and local bar associations nationwide including the California State Bar and Michigan State Bar Associations.
+She has provided presentations to the judges of the High Court of New Zealand, the Supreme Court of Victoria, Australia, the U.S. National Council of Chief Judges of the State Courts of Appeal, the U.S. District Court for the Eastern District of California, the D.C.
+Court of Appeals, the United States Courts for the Ninth Circuit and the Tenth Circuit, the National Council of Juvenile and Family Court Judges, and numerous other national judicial organizations.
+She has delivered lectures to the United States Securities and Exchange Commission (SEC), the United States Department of Justice, the United States Department of Education and the judiciaries of New York, California, Texas, Idaho, Louisiana, Arkansas, Indiana, Tennessee, Utah, Nebraska, New Jersey, Massachusetts, Vermont, Washington, Ohio, Arizona, Alaska and New Mexico.
+She regularly lectures to attorneys in private firms and corporations.
+She lectures to the American Bar Association as well as sate and local bar associations.

 She has been appointed to the National Center for State Courts, National Training Team on Implicit Bias a “think tank” for national judicial education.

 She has produced documentaries on neuroscience and judicial decision-making which have received national recognition.
-She is a member of the Cognitive Neuroscience Society.
-Her most recent academic article on neuroscience and decision-making was published in Court Review, the peer-reviewed journal of the American Judges Association.
+Her academic article on neuroscience and decision-making was published in Court Review, the peer-reviewed journal of the American Judges Association.

-Ms. Papillon is an attorney who previously served as California’s Statewide Fairness Education Project Manager and Senior Education Specialist for the California Judicial Council’s Administrative Office of the Courts.
+Ms. Papillon is an attorney who previously served as a Senior Educator for the California Judicial Council.
 Prior to that she worked as an attorney in large law firms representing Fortune 500 Companies, government entities and tech start-ups.
 Kimberly has a BA degree from U.C.
 Berkeley and a JD degree from Columbia University School of Law.